jagtstronaut/fantasy-football-moneyball/README.md

 1. In a mockdraft, this only outperforms a greedy algorithm by a couple of projected points so take this for what it is.
 2. This is optimized for snakedraft and numbers in the spreadsheet are for the 2025 NFL season.
 3. I have never won a fantasy football league and participated in very few.
-4. Excel is V1.
-Script is python script V2 WIP.
+4. Excel is V1 and entirely excel driven.
+Script is V2 and a python script that manages the excel sheet for you.